 From the beginning SDSR aimed to provide a unique heritage railway experience on the Darling Downs and Granite belt through the operation of a tourist railway.

 The Southern Downs Steam Railway is based at the site of Warwick's former Locomotive Depot.
 It had a seven road part Roundhouse, supplying locomotive power to the Southern Line, South-Western Line, Maryvale, Killarney, Allora/Goomburra, Amiens and Texas branches, before closing in 1969.

-Now called the Warwick Railway Precinct, it is the site of our C17 locomotive and carriage restoration.
+Now called the Warwick Railway Precinct, it is the home of operations of our C17 locomotive and carriage fleet.
 The Peter Brixey museum, located on site, houses our museum pieces, historical documents and artifacts.
 It resides in what was the station building at Cottonvale.

-The Allora/Goomburra Branch is another extension of the SDSR.
-Located about 25 km's from Warwick, this 6 km branch line runs from Hendon to Allora.
+The Allora/Goomburra Branchis a line that SDSR would like to utilise in the future.
+Located about 25 km's north of Warwick, this 6 km branch line runs from Hendon to Allora.
 A former extension to this branch line used to run from Allora up to the Goomburra Valley.
 Rail traffic continued on this line up until 1995, when the line was moth-balled by Queensland Rail.
-SDSR have been fortunate in acquiring this corridor, and restoration is progressing well.
+The one bridge on the line was damaged in the 2010/2011 Qld Flood events.

 Have a preview look of Scott McGregors Adventures experience of SDSR tours.